Kandos Concrete Factory

-The factory closed in 2011 due to inefficient technology, exorbitant running costs and a skill shortage.
-But what remains is a dilapidated almost palace-like structure tucked away in a quaint valley.
-With ample spaces to explore, this dust-filled relic is a ghostly reminder of Australia’s more industrious days.
+Inefficient technology, exorbitant running costs and a shortage of skills resulted in the permanent closure of the factory in 2011.
+But what remains is a dilapidated, industrial palace-like structure tucked away in a valley.
+With ample spaces to explore, this dust-filled relic is a reminder of more thriving and industrious economic times.